Airey Neave: Second World War

 On 12 May 1942, shortly after his return to England, he was decorated with the Military Cross.
 He was subsequently promoted to war substantive captain and to the permanent rank of captain on 11 April 1945.

 A temporary major at war's end, he was appointed an MBE (Military Division) on 30 August 1945, and awarded the DSO on 18 October.
 Consequently, the earlier MBE appointment was cancelled on 25 October 1945.

-After his escape from the Germans and return to England, Neave was recruited as an intelligence officer for MI9, supporting underground escape organizations, such as the Pat O'Leary Line and the Comet Line in occupied Europe, with equipment, agents, and money.
-They were assisting downed Allied airmen and other Allied military personnel evade and escape capture by the Germans.
-In Western Europe, about five thousand British and American military personnel were rescued by the escape organizations and repatriated to the United Kingdom, before D-Day, mostly through neutral Spain.
+After his escape from the Germans and return to England, Neave was recruited as an intelligence officer for MI9, supporting underground escape organisations, such as the Pat O'Leary Line and the Comet Line in occupied Europe, with equipment, agents, and money.
+They were assisting downed Allied airmen and other Allied military personnel to evade and escape capture by the Germans.
+In Western Europe, about five thousand British and American military personnel were rescued by the escape organisations and repatriated to the United Kingdom, before D-Day, mostly through neutral Spain.
 After D-Day, in Operation Marathon, Neave journeyed to France and Belgium and, with help from the Comet Line and the Resistance, rescued more than three hundred Allied airmen who had taken refuge in forest camps after being shot down.
 While at MI9, he was the immediate superior of the future comedian Michael Bentine, also an Old Etonian.

 Neave also served in the International Military Tribunal at the Nuremberg trials, investigating Krupp.
 He was supported by the work of his secretary Joan Tutte.
 As a well-known war hero – as well as a qualified lawyer who spoke fluent German – he was honoured with the role of reading the indictments to the Nazi leaders on trial.
-He wrote several books about his war experiences including an account of the trials.
+He wrote several books about his war experiences, including an account of the trials.

 A temporary lieutenant-colonel by 1947, he was appointed an OBE (Military Division) in that year's Birthday Honours.
 He was awarded the Bronze Star by the US government on 20 July 1948, and was promoted to lieutenant-colonel on 1 April 1950, At the same time, his promotion to acting major was gazetted, with retroactive effect from 16 April 1948.
 He entered the reserves on 21 September 1951.